Russia deepens Europe's energy squeeze with new gas halt | Headlines

 Russia halted gas supplies via Europe's key supply route on Wednesday, intensifying an economic battle between Moscow and Brussels and raising the prospects of recession and energy rationing in some of the region's richest countries.
 European governments fear Moscow could extend the outage in retaliation for Western sanctions imposed after it invaded Ukraine and have accused Russia of using energy supplies as a "weapon of war".
 Moscow denies doing this and has cited technical reasons for supply cuts.

 Russian state energy giant Gazprom said Nord Stream 1, the biggest pipeline carrying gas to its top customer Germany, will be out for maintenance from 0100 GMT on Aug.
 31 to 0100 GMT on Sept.
-3. The president of the German network regulator said Germany was now better prepared for the outages as its gas storage was nearly 85% filled and it was securing supplies from other sources.
+3. The president of the German network regulator said that Germany would be able to cope with the three-day outage as long as flows resumed on Saturday.

-"We can take gas from the storage in the winter, we are saving gas (and need to keep doing so!), the LNG terminals are coming, and thanks to Belgium, the Netherlands, Norway (and soon France), gas is flowing," Klaus Mueller said on Twitter.
+"I assume that we will be able to cope with it," Klaus Mueller told Reuters TV in an interview.
+"I trust that Russia will return to at least 20% from Saturday, but no one can really say."
 Further restrictions to European gas supplies would deepen an energy crunch that has already triggered a 400% surge in wholesale gas prices since last August, squeezing consumers and businesses and forcing governments to spend billions to ease the burden.

 In Germany, inflation soared to its highest in almost 50 years in August and consumer sentiment soured as households brace for a spike in energy bills.
 LOWER SUPPLIES